-As you can see, whether you're able to expunge or seal your criminal records can depend on laws and procedures of the state where you were arrested or convicted.
+As you can see, whether or not expungement is an option will depend on the laws and procedures of the state where you were arrested or convicted.
 However, expungement is a powerful tool that can benefit your life in several areas so it's worth investigating its availability as well as your eligibility.
-Get started today with an expert criminal defense attorney in your area and receive an initial case review, at absolutely no charge to you.
+Contact a local criminal defense attorney to discuss your case and find out if your conviction is eligible for expungement.